 If you are crafty or you like to build things, you can make money off your talent.
-There are many websites that allow you to sell your homemade goods to customers around the world.
+Many websites allow you to sell your homemade goods to customers around the world.
 You can use the profits from your hobby-turned-business to pad your emergency fund.

 Cutting costs is always a good idea, but you can reduce your spending and add to your emergency fund relatively easily.
-If you are able to lower your costs on entertainment, groceries, or other expenses, you put take the amount that you saved into your savings account.
+If you can lower your costs on entertainment, groceries, or other expenses, you put into taking the amount that you saved into your savings account.
 If you save 20 dollars at the market, that is 20 more dollars you can put into your savings.

 9. Turn in Your Change

-Once you implement these 10 ways to build an emergency fund, you will find that savings comes easy.
+Once you implement these ten ways to build an emergency fund, you will find that savings come easy.
 You may even want to continue saving after you meet your goal to pay for a vacation or other exciting treat.